SchiefLab/G001/README.md

 # If you used the above command in FACS analysis, you can use the following command
 g001 collate -i flow_processed_out/ -o collated_flow

+# If you want to run collate without runnint the previous command, we have included the output data in data/flow/flow_process_out
+g001 collate -i data/flow/flow_process_out/ -o collated_flow

 # For more options, use
 g001 collate --help